Glue raises $8 million to automate customer loyalty programs

 After completing a 15-minute onboarding questionnaire on Glue’s website, business owners receive a branded members club and a projection of savings.
 Glue claims its programs are customized by leveraging businesses’ customer data and pairing them with data points from 100,000 organizations, resulting in what the company calls an average savings of between $15,000 to $20,000 per small business and significant revenue growth.

-“Acquiring new customers is anywhere between 5 to 25 times more expensive than retaining them, yet local businesses don’t have the time nor the expertise on how to do it,” Glue cofounder and CEO Ira Nachtigal told VentureBeat via email.
-“This funding will help us solve that challenge by providing powerful and customized loyalty tools that are entirely automated.
-Local businesses can stay focused on the day to day, while we make the process of keeping customers coming back effortless.”
+“Glue collects the data from thousands of businesses around the world, analyzes the consumer behavior and optimizes the loyalty strategy that is built for every business,” Nachtigal explained.
+“For example, let’s say you own a coffee house in Boston.
+Glue already has a lot of information and accumulated knowledge about coffee shops and their consumers in the east coast.
+Using AI Glue knows what is most likely to work for your coffee house and your customers and given your specific price range, will be able to tailor a successful loyalty strategy for your coffee house.”

 Glue has a number of competitors in the space.
 There’s AppCard, a mobile-first loyalty marketing program for small and medium-size retailers, as well as Punchh, a startup leveraging machine learning and omnichannel integrations to create customer journeys.
 Just last year, Drop, a coalition customer loyalty company headquartered in Toronto, raised $44 million.
-That’s all to say that Glue will have to differentiate itself from the rest of the pack, but this latest funding round suggests that it’s had success in that respect.
+That’s all to say that 15-employee Glue will have to differentiate itself from the rest of the pack, but this latest funding round — and its growing number of coffee shop, cosmetic, pet store, service provider, and car repair shop customers — suggests that it’s had success in that respect.